rururu/rete/doc/language.md

 ```
 The name is a symbol or a string.
 The salience(priority) is an integer number, positive or negative.
 The left hand side is a list of fact patterns or tests.
+First element of the left hand side can be only a pattern.
 The right hand side is a list of function calls.

 Fact and fact pattern